xcppy/hierarchical_fashion_graph_network/README.md

 > For Fill in the Blank (FLTB) task, we only optimize the compatibility loss: L_{com}.

-> For Personalized outfit Recommendation task, we use the pretrained FLTB model to intialized the personalized outfit model to obtain better performance.
+> For Personalized outfit Recommendation task, we use the pretrained FLTB model to intialized the whole model to obtain better performance.